 Dr Leng Nara, AHC’s surgeon

-& TCCC programme leader
+& TCCC programme lead

-Since opening in late 2023, the centre has continued to grow as more families seek specialised care.
+Since opening in late 2023, the centre has continued to grow as more families seek paediatric specialised care.
 Consultations have increased by 14%, admissions by 31%, and major surgeries by 72.5%, reflecting the growing need for trauma and critical care services.
-This steady increase in demand and highlights how the TCCC is helping bridge the gap in access to specialised critical care for some of the most vulnerable children in Cambodia.
+This steady increase in demand highlights how the TCCC is helping bridge the gap in access to specialised critical care for some of the most vulnerable children in Cambodia.

 With the establishment of the TCCC, families like Engtheang and his mother Chantheun have access to free specialised surgical procedures, as well as post-operative care and nutritional support to aid recovery.
 For many families, this support can mean the difference between prolonged suffering and a chance for a healthier future.